abtisgmbh/hands-on-azure-automation/README.md

 - [Lab-2](labs/2-azureAutomationIdentity/README.md) - Login to Azure from an Azure Automation account using a Managed Identity.

 - [Lab-3](labs/3-azureAutomationDeployVMBicep/README.md) - Use an Automation Runbook to deploy a Azure Virtual Machine with bicep.

+- [Lab-4](labs/4-azureAutomationLogicApp/README.md) - Use an Azure Logic App to orchstrate a VM deployment with Azure Automation.